Vansh462/Jute-Pest-Classification/README.md

 ## 🔬 Research & Citations

-This project uses the BiT (Big Transfer) model architecture:
+This project is based on the BiT (Big Transfer) model architecture, optimized for deployment:

 ```bibtex
 @article{kolesnikov2020big,